Mobile Market Locations and Times

 The creation of the Mobile Market extends The Farm at Stonehill’s commitment to addressing food desert condition in parts of Brockton.

 The Farm utilizes its current one and a half acres to grow produce and flowers for the Mobile Market and for its four community partners: My Brother’s Keeper, The Easton Food Pantry, The Table at Father Bill’s and MainSpring, and the David John Louison Center of the Old Colony YMCA in Brockton.
+In times of surplus, The Farm is able to offer fresh food donations to additional partners in the community, including Evelyn House in Stoughton, and Catholic Charities in Brockton.

 The Farm also serves Stonehill’s students and faculty as a living classroom designed to enrich a diverse array of their academic and service endeavors.